Representations of the Bondi-Metzner-Sachs group in three space-time dimensions in the Hilbert topology I. Determination

-The key observation is that Sachs's original derivation \cite{Sachs2} was superceded by that of Penrose \cite{Pen1,Pen2,Pen3,pen2}, who gave a precise and intrinsic derivation of $B$ as that group of exact conformal motions of the future (or past) null boundary $\scri^{\underline{+}}$ of (conformally compactified weakly asymptotically simple) space$-$times which preserve ``null angles''.
-Since truly arbitrary supertranslation functions describe symmetry transformations in Penrose's sense, \it supertranslations need not have some minimum degree of smoothness. \normalfont
+The key observation is that Sachs's original derivation \cite{Sachs2} was superceded by that of Penrose \cite{Pen1,Pen2,Pen3,pen2}.
+As it was shown in subsection \ref{selfdif}, since truly arbitrary supertranslation functions describe symmetry transformations in Penrose's sense, \it supertranslations need not have some minimum degree of smoothness. \normalfont

 Therefore, there is to a certain extent an arbitrariness in the choice of the class of functions for $\mathcal A.$ Sachs's original derivation \cite{Sachs2} of the group $B$ required that the supertranslations be twice differentiable.
 McCarthy widened \cite{mac3,mac4} $C^{2}(S^{2},R)$ to $L^{2}(S^{2},R)$, the square$-$integrable real$-$valued functions defined on the two sphere, in order to simplify the treatment.